deniscitaku/fluent-builder-pattern/Readme.md

 ![Alt text](screenshots/Screenshot%202020-07-27%20at%2022.03.47.png "Class annotated with @FluentBuilder")

-you can see there that all we had to do is apply `@FluentBuilder` on a class level.

 **Note:** the implementation of setter methods is required.

 Then after compiling we can start using the Fluent Builder Pattern with the following name `PersonFluentBuilder`.
 See the example below: